THE WELSH PUBLIC WANTS CCTV

-These are some of the many messages of support we have received from the public.
+These are some of the many messages of support from across the UK that we have received from the public.
 Please send us yours, too.

 ‘Surely CCTV cameras would be a good idea?
 If operatives knew they were being watched and law-enforcement was a given with warnings, written warnings and possible unemployment such as is carried out in other work places then this could surely encourage better practice and reduce the suffering we have all now witnessed.’